 Easter at the Museum

 The Museum is a wonderful place to visit at Easter.
-From our traditional Easter weekend to Easter holiday family activities – there’s something for everyone!
+From our traditional Easter weekend to family-friendly Easter activities – there’s something for everyone!

-Easter holiday activities take place daily from Good Friday 30 March to Sunday 13 April 2018.
 Try craft activities and play traditional games.
-If the weather is kind, take a wagon ride for a small donation to the Museum.
-You can also see our heavy horses, as well as Southdown lambs and sheep, our working oxen and other traditional farm animals.
+You can also see our heavy horses, as well as Southdown lambs, sheep and other traditional farm animals.

 Easter at the Museum & the Easter Bake